Build instruction impedance transformer for End Fed antenna’s

 The feeding point of a multiband End Fed antenna is practically a wide band impedance transformer.
 This means that the end fed wire antenna, which has a very high impedance of around 2500 Ohm, is transformed to an impedance of 50 Ohm.
 This impedance suits best to most tranceivers.
 The transformer consists of 2 primary windings and from 14 secondary windings.
 This gives a ratio of 1 to 7.
 The voltage is therefore seven times higher than the source voltage and the current is seven times lower than the source current.
 This results in an impedance transformation of 7 x 7 = 49.
 That increases the impedance of 50 Ohm by a factor of 49, that makes it a total of 2450 Ohms.
 To create the impedance transformer, you wrap everything aroung a ferrite toroid that has broadband properties.

-The 2 primary and 14 secondary windings can be used for antennas that wil work on the 10, 12, 15, 17 20, 30 and 40 meter band.
-For lower frequencies – 80 and 160 meter – you can still use the 1 to 7 ratio, but then with 3 primary and 21 secondary windings.
+The above number of windings can be used for antennas used for the 10, 12, 15, 17, 20, 30 40 and 80 meter band.
+If the antenna is used only for the lower frequencies (80 and 160 meters) the same ratio is used with 3 primary and 21 secondary windings.

 We start by marking and eventually drilling the holes to be able to place the End fed antenna connection and strain relief.
 It is especially recommended to use a strain relief for antennas that will be placed for the long term of even permantently.
 The hole for the stainless steel eye should be drilled with a 6 mm drill and the hole for the antenna connection should be drilled with a 5 mm drill.
 The place where the holes are drilled is to your own liking.